 1. Fewer Capital Resources

-Managing cloud ERP systems doesn’t require purchasing hardware or hiring additional IT personnel, as that's provided by the vendor.
-The upfront costs of cloud ERP are usually lower than other solutions, costing organizations about 30% less than on-premises systems.
-That is because cloud ERP users pay a recurring subscription fee that covers all hardware, software, security, updates and maintenance.
-With on-premises systems, the customer is responsible for hardware and security and pays and annual fee for maintenance and support.
+Managing cloud ERP systems doesn’t require purchasing hardware or hiring additional IT personnel; that’s provided by the vendor.
+The upfront costs of cloud ERP are usually lower than those of on-premises solutions because users pay a recurring subscription fee that covers all hardware, software, security, updates, and maintenance.
+With on-premises systems, the customer is responsible for hardware and security while paying an annual fee for maintenance and support.

 2. No Hardware

 Since the ERP vendor provides the infrastructure, companies can avoid the upfront and ongoing costs of hardware.
-On-premises systems require enterprise-class servers, cooling systems, backup and storage equipment, sophisticated networks and other expensive equipment — not to mention the electric bills all this equipment produces.
-Cloud ERP only requires a device with an internet connection, a current web browser and adequate processing power, requirements that most computers and mobile devices on the market today meet.
+On-premises systems require enterprise-class servers, cooling systems, backup and storage equipment, sophisticated networks, and other expensive equipment—not to mention the electric bills all this equipment produces.
+Cloud ERP only requires a device with an internet connection, a current web browser and adequate processing power, allowing for access by most computers and mobile devices on the market today.

 3. Compliance

 ERP systems must adhere to ever-changing regulations, which can be difficult with on-premises systems, particularly if a business is running on an older version of the software that may need to be upgraded before enhancements can be made.
-However, leading cloud ERP vendors are proactive about complying with state, federal and international laws and regulations regarding accounting, taxation and customer privacy.
-Requirements for HIPPA, GDPR, GAAP and other regulations are built-in to cloud ERP software and updated regularly and automatically so that companies are always in compliance.
+However, leading cloud ERP vendors are proactive about complying with state, federal, and international laws and regulations regarding accounting, taxation, and customer privacy.
+Requirements for HIPPA, GDPR, GAAP, and other regulations are built into cloud ERP software, along with regular automatic updates to ensure continuous compliance.

 4. Faster, Easier Implementation

 Companies that opt for cloud ERP solutions typically go live faster than on-premises systems.
-That’s largely a product of the all-in-one nature of cloud ERP that eliminates the need to identify and set up the proper hardware and find qualified IT personnel.
-Implementation can also be less of a burden for staff due to the more modern design and user interfaces of cloud ERP systems.
-That reduces the amount of training that staff has to undergo and shortens the adjustment period.
-Cloud ERP can also be implemented faster at multiple locations or geographies and reduce implementation teams travel expenses.
+That’s largely a product of the all-in-one nature of cloud ERP that eliminates the logistics of hardware, including purchasing, configuration, and management.
+Implementation can also be less of a burden for staff due to the more intuitive design and user interfaces of cloud ERP systems.
+That reduces the amount of required training for staff while shortening the adjustment period.
+Cloud ERP can also be implemented faster at multiple locations or geographies, which helps reduce implementation teams’ travel expenses.

 5. Greater Day-to-Day Reliability